 The following applies:

-- Symbols should be identifiable and clearly distinguishable from other Incident Command System (ICS) symbols, whether displayed in color or in black-and-white.
+- Symbols should be identifiable and clearly distinguishable from other Incident Command System (ICS) symbols, whether displayed in color or black and white.

-- To ensure clear communication, common map conventions (e.g., blue for hydrologic features) should be observed if possible.
+- Common map conventions (e.g., blue for hydrologic features) should be observed, if possible, to ensure clear communication.

 - National symbology standards should be used where appropriate.
 See references below.